Tomptez/bibfilter/Readme.md

     pip install pipenv

-After that we initiate the virtual environment and install all required modules by running This can take a while.
+After that we initiate the virtual environment, the exact packages and versions needed, and install all required modules by running
+This can take a while.

     pipenv install